esantan-ibm/agentic-ai-bootcamp/customer-risk-summary/README.md

 If everything works as expected, proceed to import the full solution.

-## Import Complete KYC Solution

-Now that you've successfully created and tested your own tool and agent, let's import the complete KYC automation solution with all remaining tools and agents.
+## Now that you've successfully created and tested your own tool and agent, let's import the complete KYC automation solution with all remaining tools and agents.

 ### Import Additional Tools and Agents